section-engineering-education/engineering-education/content/articles/automatic-sms-verification-with-the-sms-retriever-api-in-android/index.md

 ### Conclusions

-Automatic Retriever API is a powerful library that will help you detect and extract one-time codes sent from your server.
+Automatic Retriever API is a library that helps in detecting and extracting OTP code.
 This code is usually sent back to the server for verification.
 This API performs the task without requiring the user to provide permissions for the app.
 This makes the user's onboarding experience is smooth and nice.

 Happy coding!